Poinsettia Care

 • Yield: Expect 5–10 lbs per plant for determinate varieties, 10–15 lbs for indeterminate, depending on care and weather.

-Local Tips for Growing Tomatoes in Webster
+Growing Tomatoes in Webster

 • Weather: July–August can hit 85°F with humidity.
 Mulch heavily and water in the morning to prevent leaf scorch.